MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

     - ``packName`` is the ``NAME`` (e.g. ``ui``)
     - ``packVersion`` is the ``VERSION`` (e.g. ``12.0.1``)

-  For example, in the STM32F746G-DISCO Platform, the MicroEJ Architecture Specific Pack UI ``flopi7A21UI.xpfp`` shall be copied and renamed to ``architecture-repository/com/microej/architecture/CM7/CM7hardfp_ARMCC5/flopi7A21-ui-pack/12.0.1/flopi7A21-ui-pack-12.0.1.xpfp``.
+  For example, in the STM32F746G-DISCO Platform, the Architecture Specific Pack UI ``flopi7A21UI.xpfp`` shall be copied and renamed to ``architecture-repository/com/microej/architecture/CM7/CM7hardfp_ARMCC5/flopi7A21-ui-pack/12.0.1/flopi7A21-ui-pack-12.0.1.xpfp``.

-- Copy the Legacy MicroEJ Generic Packs (``.xpfp`` files) into the correct directory following MicroEJ Naming Convention (see :ref:`pack_import`).
+- Copy the Legacy Generic Packs (``.xpfp`` files) into the correct directory following MicroEJ Naming Convention (see :ref:`pack_import`).

-  - Open or extract the MicroEJ Generic Pack (``.xpfp``).
+  - Open or extract the Generic Pack (``.xpfp``).

-    .. note:: The ``release_pack.properties`` of Legacy MicroEJ Generic Packs does not contain information about MicroEJ Architecture.
+    .. note:: The ``release_pack.properties`` of Legacy Generic Packs does not contain information about Architecture.

   - Open the ``release_pack.properties`` file:

     - ``packName`` is the ``NAME`` (e.g. ``fs``)
     - ``packVersion`` is the ``VERSION`` (e.g. ``4.0.2``)

-  For example, in the STM32F746G-DISCO Platform, the Legacy MicroEJ Generic Pack FS ``fs.xpfp`` shall be copied and renamed to ``architecture-repository/com/microej/pack/fs/4.0.2/fs-4.0.2.xpfp``.
+  For example, in the STM32F746G-DISCO Platform, the Legacy Generic Pack FS ``fs.xpfp`` shall be copied and renamed to ``architecture-repository/com/microej/pack/fs/4.0.2/fs-4.0.2.xpfp``.

 - Configure MicroEJ Module Manager to use the Architecture Repository: